codemilli/wikis/System-notifications.md

 ## Terminal Notifier

-* Runs on Mac OS X 10.8 only
+* Runs on Mac OS X 10.8 or higher

 The [terminal-notifier-guard](https://github.com/Springest/terminal-notifier-guard) sends notifications to the OS X Notification Center.